crutcher/crutcher.github.io-source/source/Tapestry/index.md

   fused back into the same results?
 * How do the shards share resources (which sharding choices are more or less expensive)?

-But we also need to ensure that connective expression language between operators has the same properties.

 Recall the toy tensor expression in $Expr$:

 ```